codebymatt/runtime/README.md

 between technical and user features (where it makes sense).

-A balance needs to be found between beautifully architected, elegant code, and code that is shipped (my eternal struggle.
-Not that I write elegant code.
-Or ship things for that matter).
+A balance needs to be found between beautifully architected, elegant code, and code that is shipped (my eternal struggle).
+Not that I write elegant code, or ship things often for that matter, but these are things I'm continuously working on.
 It's my hope that working in smaller bursts will allow for this; sticking to YAGNI is encouraged.